Notice: You're using Solana Devnet with test tokens.

 • creator: Solana wallet public key that submitted the registration

-• timestamp: When the registration was anchored on-chain
+• timestamp: Unix timestamp when registration was anchored on-chain

 4) Registration Data Flow